 Once the skin is exposed to UVR, cells deep in our skin called melanocytes initiate a process whereby more melanin is produced.
-This subsequently browns as it rises to the skin’s surface, producing either a direct pigmentation (UVA) or indirect pigmentation (UVB) tan.
+This subsequently browns as it rises to the skin’s surface, producing either a direct pigmentation (UVA) or indirect pigmentation (UVB).
 UVA and UVB both contribute to tanning of the human skin.
 UVA is the dominant tanning ray, which produces the golden tan, while UVB can cause the skin turning red and develop a sunburn.
 Sunbed lamps simulate the sun and emit UVA and UVB but they go a stage further and control the output with a balance of UV to minimise the risk of burning and maximise the tanning.

 As sunbeds’ irradiance presents similar characteristics to sunlight, it can also entail similar adverse effects.
 Hence, as for the sun, excessive accumulation and/or a too long exposure can result in sunburn and also increase the risk of developing skin cancer.
-Singling out sunbed use is aiming at the wrong target.
+Singling out sunbed use is aiming at the wrong target though.
 Not only are sunbeds used by a minimal fraction of the population that get exposed to the natural sun, but UV exposure by sunbeds is controlled, whereas sunbathing outdoors is not.
 Similar to the general recommendation to avoid sun exposure at peak time or for prolonged duration, in particular during summer, for safe tanning it is recommended to use sunbed sessions of moderate length, with sufficient time between sessions.
 Controlled exposure to UV, either from sunlight or on a sunbed, is important to avoid over-exposure and sunburn.